Totchinuko/apiconan.totchinuko.fr/patches/custom.enhanced.md

 - Renamed Torch accessory variations Legacy Torches.
 - Added Enhanced version of the accessory Torch
 - Fixed Rigid accessories not working properly
-- Mitigated an issue resetting the Character Body Sliders when sitting on a chair or use vanilla interactable in general.
+- Mitigated an issue resetting the Character Body Sliders when sitting on a chair or use vanilla intractable in general.
 This issue exists even in vanilla with the vanilla skin, only it resolve itself when standing up.
 I can't fix the root issue of this since it's in protected game code, so for now the character sliders will be reapplied when standing up as well.
 - Fixed an issue that opened both panels at the same time.
 - Fixed UI freaking out when trying to open the panel while the UI of the game is hidden.
 - Fixed Torch Flame Model/Glow
-- Fixed Gem/Algea glow
+- Fixed Gem/Algae glow
 - Improve panel switch to prevent a few known issues
 - Improved character neck seam
 - Fixed some vanilla makeup not applying to right areas of the face